Mike Zagurski: Pittsburgh Pirates

-Zagurski signed with the Pittsburgh Pirates on December 1, 2012.
-He was designated for assignment on June 14, 2013, to make room on the Pirates' roster for Brandon Cumpton.
+Zagurski signed a minor league contract with the Pittsburgh Pirates on December 1, 2012.
+He made six appearances for Pittsburgh in 2013, but struggled to a 15.00 ERA with five strikeouts over six innings of work.
+Zagurski was designated for assignment on June 14, 2013, to make room on the Pirates' roster for Brandon Cumpton.
+On June 18, he cleared waivers and was sent outright to the Triple-A Indianapolis Indians; however, he subsequently rejected the assignment and elected free agency the following day.

 New York Yankees

-Zagurski signed a minor league deal with the New York Yankees on June 21, 2013.
-He opted out of his minor league deal on August 16.
+On June 21, 2013, Zagurski signed a minor league contract with the New York Yankees organization.
+He made 20 appearances for the Triple-A Scranton/Wilkes-Barre RailRiders, registering a 5-3 record and 3.08 ERA with 38 strikeouts and one save across 26 1/3 innings pitched.
+Zagurski opted out of his contract on August 16.

 Oakland Athletics

-Zagurski signed a minor league deal with the Oakland Athletics on August 18, 2013.
-He was released on September 2, after making 6 appearances for their Triple-A affiliate Sacramento River Cats.
+On August 18, 2013, Zagurski signed a minor league contract with the Oakland Athletics organization.
+He made six appearances for the Triple-A Sacramento River Cats, recording a 6.00 ERA with eight strikeouts over six innings of work.
+Zagurski was released by Oakland on September 2, after exercising the opt-out clause in his contract.

 New York Yankees (second stint)

-Zagurski re-signed with the New York Yankees on September 10, 2013.
-He made his Yankee debut on September 15 at Fenway Park against the Boston Red Sox.
+On September 10, 2013, Zagurski signed a major league contract with the New York Yankees.
+He made his Yankee debut two days later at Fenway Park against the Boston Red Sox, allowing two runs over 1/3 of an inning.
 On October 3, Zagurski was removed from the 40-man roster and sent outright to the Triple-A Scranton/Wilkes-Barre RailRiders; he subsequently rejected the assignment and elected free agency the next day.

 Cleveland Indians

-Zagurski signed a minor league deal with the Cleveland Indians on November 22, 2013.
-Zagurski was assigned to the Triple-A Columbus Clippers.
-He was released on May 24, 2014.
+On November 21, 2013, Zagurski signed a minor league contract with the Cleveland Indians.
+Zagurski was assigned to the Triple-A Columbus Clippers, where he pitched to a 2-0 record and 2.76 ERA with 22 strikeouts over 16 games.
+He was released by the Indians organization on May 24, 2014.

 Toronto Blue Jays

 On May 27, 2014, Zagurski signed a minor league deal with the Toronto Blue Jays.
 He was added to the Triple-A Buffalo Bisons roster on May 30.
 On September 2, Zagurski asked for and was granted his release from the Blue Jays organization.
-He posted a 4–1 record in 2014, with a 2.08 ERA and 83 strikeouts in 602/3 innings.
+He posted a 4–1 record with Buffalo, paired with a 2.08 ERA and 83 strikeouts in 60 2/3 innings.

 Hiroshima Toyo Carp

-On October 21, 2014, it was announced that Zagurski had signed a contract with the Hiroshima Toyo Carp.
+On October 21, 2014, it was announced that Zagurski had signed a contract with the Hiroshima Toyo Carp of Nippon Professional Baseball.
 Zagurski pitched in 19 games for the Carp in 2015, recording no decisions, with 16 strikeouts in 15 innings pitched and a 2.40 ERA.